Система Orphus

 Included Extra charge

-• accommodation on the ship in a cabin of the selected category
+• accommodation in a cabin of chosen category

-• three meals a day on the board
+• three meals a day on board, with tea and coffee available 24/7

-• all excursions and landings according to the program
+• all landings by boat and excursions listed in the program

-• services of the experienced expedition leader and experts on the region
+• services of an expedition leader and guide

 • tips for the crew